MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ## Define information to extract

-On the **Choose information to extract** screen, you define the fields, tables and checkboxes you want to teach your model to extract.
+On the **Choose information to extract** screen, you define the fields, tables, and checkboxes you want to teach your model to extract.
 Select the **+Add** button to start defining these.

 - For each field, provide a name you would like the field to have in the model.